 • A priest, who will officiate your ceremony, and meet with you over a period of months for pre-marital counselling and reflection on the wedding rite.
+All marriages in the cathedral are officiated by clergy designated by the cathedral leadership, and all pre-marital counseling takes place under the auspices of the cathedral.

 • A music professional who will advise you in choosing music that adds to your wedding day.